Mark 14:34-35 (LEB)

 (~P) If God caused(ontology) the Apostle Thomas to not believe Jesus’ resurrection, (~Q) then it is right(ethics) for Thomas to not believe what Jesus commanded to.

-This is obviously false.
+This is obviously unsound (premise one is false).
 Now, this time we will go from an ontology of God’s plan, going into ethics with the same Thomas.
 (Ontology 1)

 (~P) If God’s sovereign plan (ontology) was for the Apostle Thomas to disbelieve Jesus’ resurrection, (~Q) then it is right(ethics) for Thomas to disbelieve what Jesus commanded.